 — Neil deGrasse Tyson

 This is problematic.
 Inadequate research programs can continue past the point where evidence points to a false hypothesis.
 Confirmation bias wastes a huge amount of time and funding.
-We must not take science at face value and be aware of the role of biased reporting.
+We must not take science at face value and must be aware of the role of biased reporting.

 “The eye sees only what the mind is prepared to comprehend.”